www-py/wwwpy-demo/README.md

 ## Installation
 1. Setup your python environment
-2. Install the `wwwpy` package by running the following command:

-   `pip install wwwpy`
+2. Install the wwwpy package by running the command `pip install wwwpy`
 3. Clone the repository and change your working directory to it
 4. Start the wwwpy server with `python -m wwwpy.server`